OpenEnergyPlatform/organisation/compendium/family_members/templates-and-specification/scenario-bundles.md

   <figcaption>Edit a bundle and add scenarios</figcaption>
 </figure>

-Users can choose scenarios from different bundles for comparison.
+The comparison show scenarios from different bundles next to each other and displays similarities and differences for comparison.

 <figure markdown>
   ![Image title](../../img/Bundles_Qualititative_Comparison.png)
   <figcaption>An example of a qualititative comparison between bundles</figcaption>